erroronline1/caro/readme.md

 ## Data integrity
 As records intend to save the submitting users name, group accounts are unrecommended albeit being possible but with limited access.
 Instead every user is supposed to have their own account.
 Defined authorized users can create, edit and delete users.
 To make things as easy as possible a unique 64 byte token has to be created.
 This token will be converted into an QR code that is scannable on login.
 This avoids remembering passwords and user names, as well as the need of typing in several pieces of information.
 The process is quite quick and enables session switching on limited access to terminal devices.

+Usage time of the application can be [restricted](#runtime-variables) within the boundaries of the [server setting](#installation) for session duration.
+Whichever comes first enforces a new authentification of the last user or logout to proceed.
+While interacting with the application there will be a tiny request shortly before timeout to avoid friction.
+The defined timeout will happen after the last request without intermittent interaction.

 Form data and requests occasionally contain ids to access distinct contents.
 Technically it is possible to compromise requests from the client side but still considered reasonable giving any verification on the server side can hardly guess the original intent.
 It appears not less secure than intentionally providing false data on any paper based documentation.